Absheron gas field: Significance

 The discovery of vast gas reserves at Absheron field will positively affect the job market in Azerbaijan and significantly boost the Azerbaijani economy.
 According to experts, Nabucco project may be realized on the basis of Azerbaijani gas alone if this find is exploited properly by Total, which also holds a 10% stake in South Caucasus Pipeline Consortium.

-After the selection TAP as main pipeline to deliver natural gas from Azerbaijan to Europe, Absheron field has diminished its significance since the capacity of the pipeline will not need additional volumes of gas.
+After the selection of Trans-Adriatic Pipeline (TAP) as the main pipeline to deliver natural gas from Azerbaijan to Europe, Absheron field diminished its significance since the capacity of the pipeline will not need additional volumes of gas.